-Louis is the interim Director of Talent Management and Organization Development at The Johns Hopkins University.
+Louis was the interim Director of Talent Management and Organization Development at The Johns Hopkins University until retirement in 2016.
 His first job at Hopkins was as a senior analyst at the university’s Applied Physics Laboratory.
 From 1997 to 1998, he worked for Jhpiego, where he helped form a team that developed e-learning.
 He left the university in 1998 to co-found an e-learning development company called LearnWare.

 He spends his free time fiddling with electronics, drinking wine, wearing white trousers, and listening to opera.
 He has too many annoying habits to mention, but his favorite is developing new ways to pronounce the word “beer.”

 Sharon started at JHU as temporary employee in 1990.
 Her job was to provide administrative support for one space shuttle mission.
 In 2007, after supporting three space shuttle missions, she took a promotion to management at the School of Medicine.
 She thinks sponsored projects at Hopkins represent some of the best and brightest of humanity uniting to ponder universal problems.
 She is honored to play a role in providing administrative assistance to these projects.
 In January 2014, Sharon joined the Learning Solutions Group to be able to share what she knows with her co-workers.